mustafayigitt/ComposeTemplate/README.md

 - ✅ Replace all package names and references
 - ✅ Update convention plugin package names and IDs
 - ✅ Generate a proper `.gitignore` file
-- ✅ Initialize a new git repository with initial commit
+- ✅ Initialize a new git repository with an initial commit
 - ✅ Clean up template-specific files
 - ✅ Provide clear next steps